ICCORE

 inmates still require greater security, control and supervision as they might escape from and might commit violence inside the jail.

-A) Minimum Risk Inmates
+B) Medium Risk Inmates

-D) Medium Risk Inmates
+D) Minimum Risk Inmates

 • 37.
 A high-value target (HVT) in custody has requested access to a personal phone call, claiming it is an emergency involving their family.
 However, this request is outside the standard protocol, which requires prior approval for non-scheduled communications.
 What would you do?

-A) Verify the emergency claim with appropriate channels and seek approval from a superior before allowing the phone call.
+B) Verify the emergency claim with appropriate channels and seek approval from a superior before allowing the phone call.

 C) all of these